PROPERTY INVESTMENT ADVICE SUNSHINE COAST

 Here is a list of things to consider as a property investor about to become a landlord.
 Top 10 tips that all savvy real estate investors do.
 Let’s have a look:

 I meet so many buyers who have spoken to a mortgage broker and been told there should be able to borrow a certain amount, to find out once they put a property under contract that in fact no. The bank is not interested in lending them any money at this stage.
-Recently banks have really tightened up their lending criteria and its no longer OK to get an OK from a mortgage broker.
+Recently banks have really tightened up their lending criteria.
+And its no longer OK to get an OK from a mortgage broker.
 Instead you really need to ask your broker to get pre approval from a bank so you know clearly what your lending capacity is and even if they’ll lend you any money at all.

 You have so many choices with what investment strategy you’d like to focus on.
 It’s best to work this out before you start to look seriously.
 Buy and hold for long term capital growth.
 Buy for cash flow positive income and low capital grow.
 Buy and build a duplex, selling one in 12 months and holding the other.
 Buy new for maximum tax depreciation, buy renovate and hold, buy renovate and sell etc.

-I’ve seen too many people go bankrupt, because they borrowed too much when times were good and they were unable to service the loans when the market turned.
+I’ve seen too many people go bankrupt, because they borrowed too much when times were good.
+And they were unable to service the loans when the market turned.
 Real Estate is mostly a long term strategy and unlike shares if your situation changes you can’t sell some off in 24 hours.
 So consider what your future holds.
 Do you have a stable income, are you having kids in the future so your income will go from 2 incomes down to 1 for a period of time.
 How many years until you retire needs to be considered as well

 Smart real estate investors will pick properties that have very little risk.
-The whole point of investing in real estate is because it’s a much safer option compared to trading shares or setting up a business.
+The whole point of investing in real estate is because it’s a much safer option compare to trading shares or setting up a business.

 Properties that need to be renovated or are located in undesirable areas are properties that come with greater risks.
 The property may be $30,000- $50,000 undervalue and looks like a great deal, but have you considered all the risks associated with it?
 I’m not handy and I’ve done a few renovations over the years and they’ve always blown out.
 Lucky for me none of them where for investment purposes but for my own home I was living in at the time.